Summer Activities In San Diego You Must Do!

 San Diego is a tuna town built by Portuguese fishermen and home to some of the best sportfishing in the world.
 Trips head out from both San Diego Bay and Mission Bay.
 You can hop on everything from a half-day boat out to the kelp beds or even a multi-day trip out to international waters.

 Common fish caught during the summer are bluefin tuna, yellowtail, snapper, and sea bass.
 Check out the current fish report and see what people are catching.
+If you need some local fishing tips, the fisherman at Seaforth Landing has put together some great insight!

 You can book a trip through Seaforth Landing.
 It is always best to book ahead as boats do fill up when the fish are running!